ianhussey/StatisticalReportingAssessment/README.md

 Receives `.txt` files as input.
 You can export your `.docx` to `.txt` inside Word.

 NB On Word for Mac, you must choose Other Encoding>"Unicode 7.0 UTF 8.0" so that linebreaks and greek letters are saved correctly.

+## Output
+Full and summarised output of statcheck are saved to a `.txt` file.
+Reported versus computed p values are also plotted in an annotated scatter plot.